Welcome to Thriving-Baby-Boomers – A Whole person approach to wellness

-I don’t believe that physical health, exercise, and exercise equipment has to be expensive.
-There are many ways to get your equipment inexpensively such as online through Craigslist, Kijiji, Free cycle, barter or borrow, rental, or second hand stores.
+I don’t believe that physical health, exercise, and exercise equipment have to be expensive.
+There are many ways to get your equipment inexpensively such as online through Craigslist, Kijiji, Freecycle, barter or borrow, rental, or second-hand stores.

 Return to Physical Well-Being

 Copyright © 2012 – 2021 thriving-baby-boomers.com.
 All rights reserved.

 This website is for information purposes only and is not intended to be or to serve as, a substitute for legal, financial, or medical advice, diagnosis or treatment.
 Always seek professional advice.